jmd-dk/concept/doc/tutorial/gravity.rst

    potential_options = 2*_size

-in ``params/tutorial`` and run a new simulation, this time using
+in ``param/tutorial`` and run a new simulation, this time using

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_sim = 'B'"

 Visually comparing ``powerspec_A_a=1.00.png`` to ``powerspec_B_a=1.00.png``,
-we see that increasing the potential grid size produces a lager power spectrum, as we would perhaps expect.
+we see that increasing the potential grid size leads to an increase in power, as we would perhaps expect.
 To check whether doubling the grid size was enough to achieve convergence, let's further run a simulation C with triple the grid size, i.e. switch to using

 .. code-block:: python3

    potential_options = 3*_size

-in ``params/tutorial`` and execute
+in ``param/tutorial`` and execute

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_sim = 'C'"

 Properly comparing the three individual output plots is not so easy.
-To better compare the results, you should plot the different power spectra together in a single plot, using the information in the data files.
-You may do this using your favourite plotting tool, or --- for your convenience --- using the below
+To better compare the results, we should plot the different power spectra together in a single plot, using the information in the data files.
+You may do this using your favourite plotting tool, or --- for your convenience --- using the script below:
-script:

 .. code-block:: python3
    :caption: output/tutorial/plot.py